JasmineOuO/MeaningfulNonsense/src/pages/blog/27-07-2020-solace-part-3-two-faced.md

 ___

 My fingers had warmed up by the time I reached my apartment door.
 The wind had finally settled down, but I had to brush away the strands of hair blown across my face.
-Afterwards, I punched in the code to the keypad.
+Afterward, I punched in the code to the keypad.
 It took more than one attempt since the weariness was making my eyes heavy.

 After I closed the door behind me, the automatic lights flickered on and I squinted a little to adjust to the brightness.
 For a long minute, I remained still in the hallway.
 At first, my mind was blank.
 I was only focused on the physical environment.
 The steadiness of my breathing.
 The aching of my toes.
 It was calming.
 But nothing good stayed permanent.

 I started to feel a heaviness in my stomach and the feeling made me realize that this place never felt more uncomfortable.
 What used to feel like my home now made me feel like a stranger.
 Perhaps it was the one too many breakdowns.
 Or maybe it was the chilling thoughts fabricated from my mind that continue to hang over this room.
 Regardless, I hated this place now.
 It became a constant reminder of who I have become.
-How drained, how empty I have become.
+How drained I have become.
 The place felt hollow, with nothing but grief painted on these walls and hallucinations dusting up the corners.

 I finally let out a deep sigh and my eyes watched the puff of cold air take form before disappearing in a matter of seconds.
-The sight unconsciously sent a shiver up my body but reminded me that the temperature was unhealthily cold.
+The sight unconsciously sent a shiver up my body and reminded me that the temperature was unhealthily cold.
 But the thought was quickly sent to the back burner of my mind as I continued to walk to the kitchen.

 Unceremoniously, I dropped my bag on a chair before trudging over to my bedroom.
 I didn’t bother turning on the lights since the glow from the hallway shone brightly enough.
 I looked over at my desk and found it covered in crumpled sheets and books.
 Slowly, I tried to wipe away the tiredness from my eyes before picking up the calendar that laid on top of the pile.
 The page was opened to October and each boxed date was crossed off before the 16th.
 My finger slowly hovered over the dates and traced the unevenness of the ink as the days increased.
 I tried to ignore the shakiness by moving to pick up the black marker on the desk.
 But I stopped right before my fingertips touched it.
 I could see the trembling of my hand and my movements froze in mid-air.

 Somehow, seeing it jolted me more than I thought it would.
 It forced me to retract it and I could only grip the edge of my desk tightly and wait for the trembles to stop.
 Then, I picked up the calendar again.
 Gingerly, I flipped through the book and watched the blur of black ink crossed over the previous pages.
-7 months to be specific.
-7 months since that day.
-7 months of trying to let go of these feelings.
+5 months to be specific.
+5 months since that day.
+5 months of trying to let go of these feelings.
 The guilt, the helplessness, the blame.
-7 months…wow…it’s been seven months.
+5 months…wow…it’s been seven months.

 My hands gradually stop flipping through the pages and what was once sadness was suddenly replaced with frustration.
 Before my mind could catch up, the book was out of my hands and thrown across the room.
-Watching the frames on my bedside table crashed to the floor couldn’t shake me from my nerves.
+Watching the frames on my bedside table crashed to the floor didn't even shake me from my nerves.
 I barely spared them a glance before storming to the kitchen and searching for something to numb away this headache.

-The shaking only worsened by the second and closing my hands in fist wasn’t calming myself down anymore.
+The shaking only worsened by the second and closing my hands in a fist wasn’t calming myself down anymore.
 My nails were already breaking through the damaged skin.
 I decided to make a last-minute effort to storm into the kitchen and shake down my medicine cupboard.
-There has to be something to slow down my racing heart.
+There had to be something to slow down my racing heart.

 There was nothing.
 It was empty.
 Even the fridge was completely vacant.

 Frustrated, I quickly found myself back in my room.
-The first thing I saw was the broken glass before my eyes began to linger on the frames scattered in the corner.
+The first thing I saw was the broken glass and my eyes began to linger on the frames scattered in the corner.
 However, the sight quickly made me turn away and I moved away to drop my body onto the covers of my bed.
-The sheets felt like a layer of ice being crushed, making the air in lungs knock out.
+The sheets felt like a layer of ice being crushed, making the air in my lungs knock out.
 But I stayed still and let my skin freeze over.
 I didn’t want to move.
 All the tension was untangling from my body and I could feel my mind go blank.
 It was nice.
 For a few moments, my mind didn’t hurt or feel anxious.
 It felt almost felt lighter.
 Happier.
 And as I closed my eyes, I didn’t want the feeling to leave my body.

 I wonder if Grayson is happy right now…